-This selection from the chapters On Charity by Saint Maximus the confessor (Chapters on Charity Centuria 1, cap.
-1, 4-5, 16-17, 23-24, 26-28, 30-40; PG 90, 962-967) makes clear the nature of true charity or love of God (one of the theological virtues), and affirms that it is not by faith alone that we secure our salvation, but also by a positive act of love of God expressed in good works, particularly in long-suffering service to our neighbor.
-This reflection on caritas (agape) is used in the Roman Catholic Office of readings for Sunday of the 7th week in ordinary time with the accompanying biblical reading taken from Eccelesiastes 1:1-18.
+St. Maximus the Confessor here makes clear the nature of true charity or love of God (one of the theological virtues), and affirms that it is not by faith alone that we secure our salvation, but also by a positive act of love of God and expressed in generosity and good works, particularly in long-suffering service to our neighbor.

 Charity [caritas or agape in Greek] is a right attitude of mind which prefers nothing to the knowledge of God.
 If a man possesses any strong attachment to the things of this earth, he cannot possess true charity.
 For anyone who really loves God prefers to know and experience God rather than his creatures.
 The whole set and longing of his mind is ever directed toward him.

 For God is far superior to all his creation, since everything which exists has been made by God and for him.
 And so, in deserting God, who is beyond compare, for the inferior works of creation, a man shows that he values God, the author of creation, less than creation itself.